Hey, welcome to our Caterpillar Outline steel toe work boots review.

 - Construction trades (electricians, plumbers, painters)

-- not for groundworkers, landscapers, roofers, etc
+- not for groundworkers, landscapers, working on the roof, etc

 Are they lightweight?